Earth Science News

 Water is in short supply, and there are fears that cholera -- a major risk after floods -- may worsen the already dire situation in the weeks to come.

 Volunteers and disaster response teams have recovered bodies nearly 10 kilometres away after they were swept into the Niger River.
-Residents told AFP on Monday some bodies were recovered in a village in neighbouring Kwara State, on the opposite side of the powerful waterway's banks.
+Residents told AFP some bodies were recovered in a village in neighbouring Kwara State, on the opposite side of the powerful waterway's banks.

 Still, Fatima and Habiba are holding out hope for their husband's daily return, even if it's with bad news.